mandober/debrief.math/600-toc/601-theory-of-computation/theory-of-computation.md

 https://en.wikipedia.org/wiki/Theory_of_computation

+Theoretical computer science emerged primarily from the work of Alan Turing and Alonzo Church in 1936, although many others, such as Russell, Hilbert, Boole, were important precursors.
+Turing and Church introduced formal computational models (the Turing machine and lambda calculus), showed that some well-stated computational problems have no solution, and demonstrated the existence of universal computing machines, machines capable of simulating every other machine of their type.

 ## Introduction

 **Theory of computation** (TOC) tries to find out what computing problems can be solved using a particular model of computation and a particular algorithm.
 For the solved subset of computing problems, TOC measures the efficiency of solution in terms of time and space complexity.
 For a subset of problems with only approximate solutions, TOC analyzes the degree of solution's precision.